gvwilson/sdxjs/module-bundler/index.md

     -   The two lookup tables
 -   The lookup tables can't be global variables because of possible name collisions
 -   So we will use <g key="closure">closures</g>
-    -   A function that takes the two tables as arguments...
+    -   A function that takes the two tables as arguments…
-    -   ...and returns a function that takes an absolute path identifying this module...
+    -   …and returns a function that takes an absolute path identifying this module…
-    -   ...and returns a function that takes a local path inside a module and returns the exports
+    -   …and returns a function that takes a local path inside a module and returns the exports
     -   Each layer of wrappers remembers more information
 -   We're also going to need a third structure: a cache for the modules we've already loaded
 -   To prove it works, we will look up the function `main` in the first file and call it